 Diners Club, American Express and all other international cards are NOT accepted methods of payment for any class of vehicle.

-Toll fees collected on the N3 Toll Route are used to finance, build, upgrade, maintain and operate this portion of the N3 as defined in the concession contract between N3TC and SANRAL.
+Toll tariffs collected on the N3 Toll Route are used to finance, build, upgrade, maintain and operate this portion of the N3 as defined in the concession contract between N3TC and SANRAL.

 N3TC only derives its income from toll revenue.
 It does not receive government subsidies.